Adaption to Climate Change

 - Home security lights (night lights to use as security lights during power outages, or can be removed and used as portable lights in an emergency)

 - Short circuit fire alarms (sounds an alarm to alert residents of an abnormality in the event of a short circuit)

 We will continue to provide safer Sumitomo Forestry Homes for home owners to feel peace of mind.

 Proof testing for adaptation to climate change

 Start "proof of concept on advanced green infrastructure"

 Due to the climate change, heat island phenomenon in urban areas and flood damage caused by torrential rain have become social issues.
 The development of the green infrastructure that utilizes the functions of nature is expected to be one of the solutions, but in the coastal areas, chloride damage to plants and fallen trees due to strong winds swirling up seawater are occurring frequently.
-To address these issues, in October 2021, we started the proof test for "selection of salt tolerant plants and wind resistant plants" and "plant growth method for efficiently using surplus water from rainwater and irrigation" by using the planting tray with a water tank used in the development of the rooftop greening field.
-These proof tests were adopted in the "proof test at Yumeshima, the venue for the Osaka-Kansai Expo in 2025", which was publicly solicited by Japan Association for the 2025 World Exposition and the Osaka Chamber of Commerce and Industry.
+To address these issues, we began demonstration experiment in October 2021 using a garden vegetation tray with a water reservoir developed for use in the rooftop greening field.
+This experiment was adopted for the Demonstration Experiment on Yumeshima Island, the site of the Expo 2025 Osaka, Kansai, Japan.

 Utilizing the results of this verification, we plan to work to solve social issues through advanced green infrastructure technology, while enabling coexistence with nature in urban areas and coastal areas.
 We will contribute to the realization of a decarbonized society by realizing a Timberized Eco City with wooden structure and abundant greenery.